Rafael Boban: World War II

 With the creation of the Independent State of Croatia (Nezavisna Država Hrvatska, NDH) in April 1941, Boban returned to Croatia and joined the Ustaše Militia.
 He went to Kupres with 250 Ustaše under his command and organized mass murder of local Serbs.

 During the June 1941 uprising in eastern Herzegovina Boban was member of group of Ustaše officers led by Mijo Babić which reinforced Ustaše troops attacking the Serb rebels.
 Their aim was to suppress the uprising and completely destroy Serb population.
 On 3 July 1941 Boban commanded one of three main groups of Ustaše forces that attacked the rebels along the line: Vranjkuk - Rupari - Trusina - Šušnjatica.
 On 24 July 1941 Boban commanded a group of Ustaše from Međugorje and Čitluk that imprisoned 20 Serb villagers from village Baćevići and killed them in Međugorje, disposing their bodies in a nearby pit.

 He was promoted to the rank of captain in November and later became commander of the Black Legion alongside Jure Francetić.
 Boban assumed full command of the legion following Francetić's death in December 1942.
 Ustaše propaganda declared him Francetić's natural successor.
 The legion operated in various parts of the NDH under his command.

 Boban was promoted to the rank of general in December 1944 and became the head of the Podravina-based Fifth Ustaše Active Brigade of the Croatian Armed Forces that month.
 That autumn, he was responsible for guarding the imprisoned politicians Mladen Lorković and Ante Vokić in the town of Koprivnica.
 He held the rank of colonel within the Ustaše Militia by April 1945.
 In May, he withdrew with the Ustaše towards Austria and is reported to have successfully reached the town of Bleiburg, alongside Pavelić and Vjekoslav Luburić.

 Many theories exist about what happened to him.
 One theory states that he was killed in Podravina in 1945, while another states that he either died fighting with the Crusaders in Herzegovina in 1947 or that he emigrated to the United States via Argentina, joined the United States Army and fought Communist forces in the Korean War.

 Legacy

 In 1951, Boban was named the Croatian Minister of Defence in-exile by Pavelić.
 During the Bosnian War, a brigade of the Croatian Defence Council (HVO) was named after him.
 The Roman Catholic church in the Herzegovinian village of Bobani is decorated with his pictures.
-In July 2022, twenty-five of the Mostar city council's thirty-five members voted to remove street names named after figures linked to the World War II fascist Ustaše movement, among them Boban, Mile Budak, Mladen Lorković, Ante Vokić, Đuro Spužević, Jure Francetić and Ivo Zelenek.
+In July 2022, twenty-five of the Mostar city council's thirty-five members voted to remove street names named after figures linked to the World War II fascist and genocidal Ustaše movement, among them Boban, Mile Budak, Mladen Lorković, Ante Vokić, Đuro Spužević, Jure Francetić and Ivo Zelenek.
 This decision was welcomed by the United States Embassy in Sarajevo and Christian Schmidt, then High Representative for Bosnia and Herzegovina.